projf/fpgatools/README.md

 # FPGA Tools
 Assorted tools for FPGA development.
 Visit [timetoexplore.net](http://timetoexplore.net) to learn more.
-They're all licensed under the BSD 3-Clause License, see the LICENSE file.
+They're all licensed under the BSD 3-Clause License.
+See the LICENSE file for details.

 ## img2fmem.py
 Image to FPGA memory map converter for use with **Verilog** $readmemh() etc.